 The programme is designed to support, challenge, and inspire our more able students by creating a culture of raising aspirations, to give them the best possible chance of achieving their full potential at Kingsmead and beyond.

-We want students to be able to evidence all of their fantastic work throughout the programme, therefore in KS3 the opportunities they take part in, as well as their other amazing work in school, will be used as evidence towards the SSAT leadership qualification which they will achieve by the end of year 9.
+We want students to be able to evidence all of their fantastic work throughout the programme, therefore in KS3 the opportunities they take part in as well as their other amazing work in school will be used as evidence towards the SSAT leadership qualification which they will achieve by the end of year 9.
 This is a holistic qualification designed to create responsible learners and develop employability skills.
-Then in KS4, students will work towards the Bronze, Silver and Gold criteria of the JSTOR programme, a mini version of the EPQ which uses the research platform JSTOR to develop skills needed to complete the EPQ at sixth form and essential skills required at university.
+Then in KS4, students will use research platform JSTOR to develop skills needed to complete the EPQ at sixth form and essential skills required at university.
 Sound good?
 Take a look at our learning journey at the bottom to see how your path could unfold.

 Yes!
 There are several onboarding points each year whereby the programme is reviewed and students may be offered the opportunity to join the programme if they have been consistently demonstrating the skills and attitude we expect from our High Flyers students.